Blog

 SAE J1939 Data Traffic Generator For Diesel Engine Network Simulation

-Posted by Wilfried Voss on
+Posted by

-I am writing this post in response to multiple inquiries from newcomers to the SAE J1939 technology.
-Most questions are in the nature of "Can your device simulate any PGN, for instance, engine speed in rpm?" or "Can your device simulate a 2014 Tonka Flex diesel engine?"
-The short answer is yes, but things are a bit more complex than that.
+I am writing this post to respond to multiple inquiries from newcomers to the SAE J1939 technology.
+Most questions are like, "Can your device simulate any PGN, for instance, engine speed in rpm?" or "Can your device simulate a 2014 Tonka Flex diesel engine?"
+The short answer is yes, but things are a bit more complex.

-Also, please be aware that you will need one of our SAE J1939 boards to physically connect to an SAE J1939 network, while the Windows software manages the actual simulation.
+Also, please be aware that you will need one of our SAE J1939 boards to physically connect to an SAE J1939 network while the Windows software manages the actual simulation.
 They are:

-But let’s make this a point: When it comes to developing and testing your application, you will need a J1939 network.
+But let’s make this a point: When developing and testing your application, you will need a J1939 network.
 A single node connected to your device will not do.
 A working network provides J1939 operation under stable conditions, i.e., the assurance that any possible communication problems have to do with your device (no pun intended; that’s just in the nature of things).

 In this case, we recommend our SAE J1939 Starter Kit and Network Simulator: